Yeehawboizzz/FED_BeatBlitz_website/README.md

 For those who crave a challenge, we introduce BeatBlitz, a mini-game that puts your music knowledge to the test.
 It offers an exhilarating experience where you can guess the elusive singer behind the tunes.

 Immerse yourself in the excitement with our specially crafted game mode tailored to suit your musical expertise.
 Whether you're a casual listener or a seasoned music aficionado, our multiple-choice challenge awaits you.
 Opt for a round of fun as you test your knowledge of popular songs and artists in our engaging and entertaining game.
 With three difficulty levels—Beginner, Intermediate, and Expert—players can choose the challenge that best matches their skills.
-When the game ends, bask in the glory of your achievements with a detailed scoreboard that highlights your points as well as an Achievement Title.
+When the game ends, bask in the glory of your achievements with a trophy animation that highlights your points.

 Are you ready to face the challenge and become the ultimate maestro of our musical realm?
 Play BeatBlitz now!